Following is the Missoula Area National Forest/Bureau of Land Management weekly recreation update as compiled by the Missoula Ranger District:

 Check out the Lolo National Forest homepage at www.fs.fed.us/r1/lolo

 LOLO NATIONAL FOREST

-Plains/Thompson Falls Ranger District, (406) 826-3821: Cascade Campground on Highway 135 and both Clark Memorial and Cooper King Campgrounds on Thompson River will be open for the season on May 25.
+Plains/Thompson Falls Ranger District, (406) 826-3821: The Thompson River Road is plowed from Highway 200 to Highway 2.
 Prospect Creek Road is open from Highway 200 into Idaho.
 The Bend Ranger Station cabin rental facility is available for reservations.